bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-snowflake.md

 description: This tutorial will guide you step-by-step to set up database change management for Snowflake in Bytebase.
 ---

-This is a series of articles about DevOps: Database Change Management with Snowflake
+A series of articles about DevOps: Database Change Management with Snowflake

 - DevOps: Database Change Management with Snowflake (this one)
 - [DevOps: Database Change Management with Snowflake and GitHub](/docs/tutorials/database-change-management-with-snowflake-and-github)